blackfuel/cryptsetup-arm-asuswrt/README.md

 Once the file container or device has been unlocked, after typing the correct password, the encryption/decryption speed is very good.

-### HOWTO: Compile Cryptsetup with support for Veracrypt/Truecrypt
+### HOWTO: Compile Cryptsetup with Veracrypt/Truecrypt support for AsusWRT firmware
 ```
 cd
 git clone https://github.com/blackfuel/cryptsetup-arm-asuswrt.git